The SOX & TFA Retaliation Case

 I made it clear that these actions weren’t random, they were retaliation for protected IRS whistleblower activity.
 My complaint asked OSHA to investigate the retaliation, the corporate shell structure, and even the coordinated bans tied to major shareholders like BlackRock and Vanguard.

-In short, this document is me putting the government on notice: the retaliation is real, it’s ongoing, and it’s designed to silence my case.
+In short, this document is me putting the government on notice: the retaliation is real, it’s ongoing, and it’s designed to silence the case.

 Exhibit: OSHA Follow-Up Questions (August 15 2025)